BBC East Midlands Today: Earlier sites

-The £17,000 Derby Road site was opened by the Lord Mayor of Nottingham on Tuesday 1 October 1963.
+The £17,000 Derby Road site was opened by the Lord Mayor of Nottingham on 1 October 1963.
 It had two sound studios.
 The studio on Derby Road was next to the catholic St Barnabas Cathedral.
 The site was directed by Gerald Nethercot, of Somerset.
 Mr Nethercot had worked for Leicester City Council from 1938.
 He was Emergency Information Officer for Leicester during the war, and a 2nd Lt in the Home Guard.
 He joined the RAF in 1943 as a Flt Lt, working in reconnaissance of V-weapon sites in the Pas de Calais, joining the BBC Midland region in January 1947.
 He was the first official BBC East Midlands staff, being appointed in November 1950.
 There was a press report that he never let his own children watch any evening television, and his children could watch children's television only twice a week.
 His son Patrick, born in 1946, flatly denies this and remembers watching much television through the 1950s.
 The local BBC news programme was called 'Midlands Six-Ten'.

 The building was designed by Bartlett & Gray, and built by Sweeney & Palmer Ltd of Beechdale Road; structural steelwork was done by Siddons of Redhill.
 The building was named after Robert Willson (bishop) who was responsible for the cathedral being there, and built by the Catholic diocese, costing £50,000.
 The BBC were on the second floor.
 There were plans for a new larger broadcasting centre in Birmingham, which opened in 1971.
 New colour television transmitters for Nottinghamshire and Northamptonshire were planned for 1966.
-By the end of 1966 it was hoped that two-thirds of the UK could receive BBC2.
+By the end of 1966, it was hoped that two-thirds of the UK could receive BBC2.

-On Monday 13 December 1976 colour news first came from the Derby Road studio on Holden Street.
+On 13 December 1976, colour news first came from the Derby Road studio on Holden Street.
 It had been black and white since 1963.
 The East Midlands correspondent was Bruce Myles, of Ravenshead.
 The transmitter was on the top of Nottingham Technical College.
 Philip Tibenham and Chris Drake had worked at the early Derby Road site.

-From Monday 7 to Friday 11 September 1981, Midlands Today was broadcast entirely from the Nottingham studio on Derby Road, next to the catholic Cathedral.
+From 7 to 11 September 1981, Midlands Today was broadcast entirely from the Nottingham studio on Derby Road, next to the catholic Cathedral.

-The first East Midlands short TV news bulletins began on Monday 3 October 1983, with Graham Henshaw.
+The first East Midlands short TV news bulletins began on 3 October 1983, with Graham Henshaw.
 Central News East began its news programmes around the same time, after a 21-month industrial dispute had finished.
 Later in 1987, Graham Henshaw became the editor of Look East, in Norwich.